darius/circuitexpress/text.md

-Candidate examples/projects: combination lock. coin matching game. tic-tac-toe by reinforcement learning. mouse in a maze. something like Agre & Chapman's Pengo agent?
+Candidate examples/projects: combination lock. coin matching game. tic-tac-toe by reinforcement learning. mouse in a maze. pong. something like Agre & Chapman's Pengo agent?

 Extend/rewrite our HDL and simulator.